-This is an attractive proposition for investors, because this spreads their risk out so they’re not putting all their money in one loan.
+This is an attractive proposition for investors because this spreads their risk out so they’re not putting all their money into one loan.

 Once a loan is fully funded, it will be dispersed to the borrower and paid back just like any other loan.

 One of the downsides of peer-to-peer lending is that it’s possible your loan doesn’t get funded.
 If that’s the case, the website will usually offer you a smaller loan than you’ve requested, but you may reject that offer.
 This is a rare possibility, but it does happen.

 Most peer-to-peer loans are issued as unsecured personal loans.
 You can generally use these for a wide range of purposes including: